davidbroughsmyth/riscv_dev_env/README.md

-# Getting Started with RISC-V on GitHub Codespaces
+# Getting Started with RISC-V and Verilog on GitHub Codespaces

 Follow the steps below to set up and run programs in your own Codespace.